LabVIEW 2018 FPGA Module Help

-- Timing delays (ns)—Lists the propagation delay of components in the FPGA VI that cause the timing violation.
-The units of Total, Logic, and Routing are in nanoseconds.
+- Timing Information—Lists the propagation delay and maximum fanout of components in the FPGA VI that cause the timing violation.
+The units of Total Delay, Logic Delay, and Routing Delay are in nanoseconds.

 - Paths—Lists sets of VIs and components that exceed the applicable FPGA clock rate.
 Each path describes the VIs and components between two internal registers.

 When items in the table correspond to objects on the block diagrams, such as functions, structures, and subVIs, double-clicking the items in the table highlights the corresponding object on the block diagram.

 Some items in the table are non-diagram components and do not correspond directly to objects on the block diagrams.
 Non-diagram components include resources, arbitration circuits, component-level IP (CLIP), and other circuits that depend on the target hardware.
 You may be able to use the internal name of the non-diagram component to correlate the non-diagram component with a block diagram object or CLIP.
 For specific FPGA targets, you can double-click a CLIP in the table to see the signal from the top category of the CLIP on the block diagram.

 - Total Delay—Indicates the sum of Logic and Routing.
 Because of rounding, the value of Total might differ slightly from the sum of the values of Logic and Routing.